ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./media/vmimage/vmimage-image-14.png"/>

-## Step 3.1: Set the Keyboard
+## Step 3.5: Set the Keyboard

 **OPTIONAL**  For a non "US English keyboard" you way want to switch to a local keyboard to make the work easier.

 For France for example - where the keyboard is AZERTY.
-1. logout
+1. If logged in, then logout
 1. login as root: root/netezza
 1. run: loadkeys fr
 1. logout
 1. login again as nz/nz

 ## Step 4: Update the Lift Properties